 \subsection{Translation from \pqasm to \sqir}

 {\texttt{get}} {\texttt{start}} {\texttt{fst}} {\texttt{snd}} [1]{\texttt{ucom}~{#1}} {\texttt{if}} {\texttt{then}} {\texttt{else}} {\texttt{let}} {\texttt{in}}

-We translate \pqasm to \sqir by mapping \pqasm virtual qubits to \sqir concrete qubit indices and expanding \pqasm instructions to sequences of \sqir gates. \sqir \cite{VOQC} is a quantum circuit language based on Rocq, containing standard quantum gates, such as Hadamard, controlled, and \cn{Ry} gates, sequential operations, and quantum measurement operations.
+We translate \pqasm to \sqir by mapping \pqasm virtual qubits to \sqir \cite{VOQC}, a quantum circuit language based on Rocq, concrete qubit indices, and expanding \pqasm instructions to sequences of \sqir gates.
 To express the classical components of quantum algorithms, \sqir typically utilizes Rocq program constructs.
-To define our compiler, we utilize the \sqir one-step non-deterministic semantics, containing one-step operational semantics for simple Rocq constructs, such as conditionals and classical sequential operations.
+To define our compiler, we use the \sqir one-step nondeterministic semantics, which includes one-step operational semantics for simple Rocq constructs, such as conditionals and classical sequential operations.

-The \pqasm to \sqir translation is expressed as the two-level judgments $\Xi\vdash \iota \gg \epsilon$ and $(n,\Xi, e) \gg (n',\Xi',\chi)$, where $\epsilon$ is the output \sqir circuit, and $\Xi$ and $\Xi'$ map an \pqasm qubit $q$ to a \sqir concrete qubit index (i.e., offset into a global qubit register), $\chi$ is a hybrid program including \sqir quantum circuits and Rocq classical programs, and $n$ and $n'$ are the qubit sizes in the whole system.
+Our translation is expressed as the two-level judgments $\Xi\vdash \iota \gg \epsilon$ and $(n,\Xi, e) \gg (n',\Xi',\chi)$, where $\epsilon$ is the output \sqir circuit, and $\Xi$ and $\Xi'$ map a \pqasm qubit $q$ to a \sqir concrete qubit index (i.e., offset into a global qubit register), $\chi$ is a hybrid program including \sqir quantum circuits and Rocq classical programs, and $n$ and $n'$ are the qubit sizes in the whole system.